citizen010/bitcoin-prefixes-address-list/README.md

+## Bitcoin address format

+Bitcoin address is an identifier (like account number),starting with 1, 3 or bc1 on the mainnet, containing 27-34 alphanumeric Latin characters and digits (except 0, O, I).

 # Full list of Bitcoin address prefixes

 A __Bitcoin address__, or simply __address__, is an identifier of 27-34 alphanumeric characters, beginning with the number 1, 3 or bc1, that represents a possible destination for a bitcoin payment.
 Addresses can be generated at no cost by any user of Bitcoin.
 It is also possible to get a Bitcoin address using an account at an exchange or online wallet service.
 Also you can generate it offline and store on paper or at any digital storage.